Last Updated on July 21, 2021

 Get yourself acquainted with the field

-It is a complicated and interesting field that requires knowledge of data science, statistics, and for many a passion of sports.
-In the current age of the internet there is a wealth of knowledge out in the world.
+It is a complicated and interesting field that requires knowledge of data science, statistics, and for many a passion for sports.
+In the current age of the internet, there is a wealth of knowledge out in the world.
 As you are job searching, studying, or preparing your portfolio, set time aside to read articles or blogs regularly, listen to podcasts, or even check out some books from your local library (or purchase them).
 Some great titles are…